 Approaching the problem from the exterior (the “positive side”) seems to make the most sense to many people.
 We are all for it when applicable and necessary.
 One big draw back – COST!
 It takes a considerable amount of labor (money) to dig down to the base (footing) of your foundation wall.
 Once excavated, a waterproof membrane is applied to waterproof the foundation walls.
 A drain tile is added to collect and dispose of the excess water.
 If there are obstructions, such as a driveway, porch, or garage in the way, they would need to removed and replaced.
 This also compounds the cost of the job.

 There is another school of thought when it comes to waterproofing concrete block foundations.
 Rather than stopping the water from the “positive side”, the water can be directed into a drainage system below the floor on the inside.
 The process is known as Interior Drain Tile.
 As a part of the installation process, holes are drilled into the bottom row of blocks.
 These weep holes allow for water to drain out from the hollows and into the drain tile system beneath the floor.
 We can install Interior Drain Tile Systems in both unfinished and finished basements, although the latter requires some prep work.

 There are pros and cons to both processes.
 For a more in depth comparison, I suggest reading our blog “Interior vs. Exterior Drain Tile – Which System is Better?”

 Getting tired of reading?
 Feel free to give us a call or schedule a free consultation online.
 Our Advisors are trained to diagnose your problem and present the most practical and cost effective solution.
-You can also pose any questions you made have in the comment box below.
-We’ll be quick to answer.

 just enter your zip code: